GertVanPeer/Git_project_Sep2023/Git_commands.md

    - `git add` files with related changes

-   - git commit with message
+   - `git commit` with message

-3. How to commit a change to create my 1st snapshot
+3. How to commit a change to create my 1st snapshot?

    `git commit -m "MEANINGFUL MESSAGE"`

    P.S.: Meaningful message: why, how, limitations, effects

-4. How to check in what conceptual areas my files are
+4. How to check in what conceptual areas my files are?

    `git status`

    P.S.: uncomitted, unstaged (file known before), untracked files (i.e. completely new file)

+5. How to get commit history?

+   `git log`

+   interesting arguments:

+   - `-n`

+   - `--abbrev-comit`

+   - `git log` `optional/path/to/specific/file`

+6. How to compare versions of the same file?

+   - `git show `<commit 1> <commit 2>  (or you can specify a single commit and you'll get the difference with the previous commit)

+   - `git diff` <commit 1> <commit 2>

+   Take into account the directionality!